 Since you can only use these cards at one store, you’ll have more loyalty to a store.
 This is great for both you and the company.

 What is Better About Co-Branded Credit Cards?

-Although private label credit cards provide instant rewards, there are things that are better about co-branded credit cards.
+Although private-label credit cards provide instant rewards, there are things that are better about co-branded credit cards.
 Finding the best co-branded credit cards can help individuals increase versatility and save money.

-You can use co-branded credit cards throughout the entire network, not just a singular retail store.
+You can use co-branded credit cards throughout the entire network, not just a single retail store.
 This allows you to use the same credit card at Target that you would use to get gas on your way home.

-On the other hand, branded credit cards have lower APR interest rates, making them more affordable over the long run than private label credit cards.
+On the other hand, branded credit cards have lower APR interest rates, making them more affordable over the long run than private-label credit cards.

 Who Should Get Private Label Credit Cards and Why?

 When considering getting a private label credit card compared to a co-branded credit card, there are reasons why someone should get a private label credit card over a co-branded one.